 cTrader is an alternative platform for MT4.
 This is offered by Pepperstone only.
 Its main difference is the ability to personalise the interface for personal preference.
 Benefits include a more modern and attractive interface compared to MT4.
 This interface that can be customised and has detachable charting options.

-Both Pepperstone and AxiTrader online brokers offer the same range of features on the MT4 platform.
-Pepperstone, unlike AxiTrader, also offer MetaTrader 5 and cTrader.
-MetaTrader 5 in time will supersede MT4 so in time is likely to become the premier trading platform.
+Both Pepperstone and Axi online brokers offer the same range of features on the MT4 platform.
+Pepperstone, unlike Axi, also offer MetaTrader 5 and cTrader.
+MetaTrader 5 in time will supersede MT4, so in time is likely to become the premier trading platform.
 For this reason, we recommend MT5.
 Overall, our best forex trading platform comparison found Pepperstone to be stronger in this area.

-ECN Forex brokers are heavily reliant of fast execution speeds to provide you up to date quotes from liquidity markets.
+ECN Forex brokers are heavily reliant of fast execution speeds to provide you up-to-date quotes from liquidity markets.
 Lag issues when obtaining quotes and the execution of trades can lead to ‘slippage’ which means prices may have changed from the time of your order.
-Pepperstone and AxiTrader use different solutions to overcome ‘slippage’ issues.
+Pepperstone and Axi use different solutions to overcome ‘slippage’ issues.

 Pepperstone uses the most advanced infrastructure to achieve the best execution speeds.
 This means traders in can be confident ‘slippage’ risks are very low.